Old Dog Suddenly Hyperactive (Here’s Why)

 Start by observing your dog closely to identify patterns — Does the hyperactivity happen at night?
 After meals?
 After medication?
 During storms?

 A calm, predictable environment helps reduce overstimulation in senior dogs.
-Keep lighting soft, minimize loud noises, and offer reassurance with gentle touch and soothing voice.
+Keep lighting soft, minimize loud noises, and offer reassurance with a gentle touch and soothing voice.

 Provide comfortable resting areas and ensure your dog has easy access to water and frequent bathroom breaks.
 If pain seems possible, avoid strenuous activity and keep your dog warm.